Skip to content

 4. Tests are instead only run by the compiler on request.

-Fast will assume all of those checks can be assumed to always pass.
+Fast mode will assume that all of those checks always pass.
 This means that unexpected behaviour may result from violating those checks.
 It is recommended to develop in “safe” mode.

 If debug symbols are available, C3 will produce a stack trace in safe mode where an error occurs.